 In organizations where hourly and salary employees are employed, people view a move from an hourly or nonexempt position to a salary or exempt position as a promotion.
-Is such a move right for an employee?
+But is such a move right for an employee?
 That is the most important question you need to answer—when offered the opportunity to move from hourly to salary.

-Most frequently, the answer to this question is: yes.
-But, the employee who receives or seeks such a position change needs to analyze the positives and potential negatives.
-Only after this analysis will the employee be able to look at the new offer and determine if it is the right move for him.
+More often than not, the answer to this question is: yes.
+But, if you receive or seek an hourly to salary position, it's important to analyze the positives and potential negatives.
+Only after contemplation will you be able to look at the new offer and determine if it is the right move for you.

-Usually, the salaried position pays enough more than the hourly position to make the loss of overtime pay inconsequential—but sometimes it does not.
+Usually, the salaried position pays enough more than the hourly position to make the loss of overtime pay inconsequential—but sometimes this is not the case.
 Additionally, hourly employees may have benefits, particularly in a union-represented workplace, that salaried employees don’t have.

 Alternatively, many salary jobs have perks that hourly employees do not have.
 These include more flexible schedules, leaving for the doctor and other appointments without losing pay, and the ability to work remotely.

 Organizations have different expectations of salaried employees.
 Hourly employees are paid hourly to produce a product or perform a task.
-Salaried employees have a broader job description that involves accomplishing a whole job usually with goals and outcomes that are less measurable than those of an hourly worker.
+Salaried employees have broader job descriptions that involve goals and outcomes that are less measurable than the goals for hourly employees.

-The hourly employee is paid for each hour worked with over time and even double time per hour for holidays at many employers.
-The salaried employee is expected to work the hours necessary to complete the job, no matter how many hours achieving the goals entails.
+The hourly employee is paid for each hour worked with overtime and sometimes even double time on holidays.
+The salaried employee is expected to work the hours necessary to complete the whole job, no matter how many hours achieving the goals entails.

 Certain differences exist because of the nature of the work, too.
 An hourly employee is finished with work when he or she goes home.
-There are no further expectations when the employee is off of the clock.
-In fact, it is illegal to have an hourly employee do any work off the clock without pay so employers must prohibit this.
+It's actually illegal for an hourly employee to work off the clock without pay, so employers must prohibit this.

-So, employees considering a move from hourly to salaried employment might also want to consider the non-monetary benefits of such a career-enhancing move.
+So, employees considering a move from hourly to salary employment might also want to consider the non-monetary benefits of such a career-enhancing move.

 In an employee participative, empowering work environment, the lines between salaried and hourly functions blur with respect to responsibilities.
 But, an hourly employee moving to a salaried job most frequently takes on the responsibility for the department they may formerly have just worked in.